jeremyjosol/ASnowballsChanceInHell/README.md

 ## Prerequisites
 > Before you can work with this project in Unity, you'll need to have Unity installed and set up.
 Follow these steps to get started:

-1. Installing Unity:
+#### 1. Installing Unity:
   > If you don't have Unity installed, follow these steps to get it up and running:

-> a.
+   a.
 Download Unity Hub:
   - Go to the [Unity Hub](https://unity.com/download) download page and download the Unity Hub installer for your operating system.
   - Install Unity Hub by running the downloaded installer and following the on-screen instructions.

-> b.
-Installing Unity:
+   b.
+Setting Up Unity:
   - Open Unity Hub after installation.

   - Click the 'Installs' tab in Unity Hub.